 We don’t know, but the conclusion we have drawn is that there must be some advantage to bringing your final-year absences below 180 days, or the Home Office wouldn’t have drawn a line at 180.

 If your final-year absences fall into this bracket and you don’t meet the other residence requirements, you need to demonstrate that you have made the UK your home, and that there are exceptional circumstances.
-It’s not clear what is meant by exceptional circumstances, but we’d expect you could build a case around the pandemic.
+It’s not clear what is meant by exceptional circumstances, but we’d expect you could probably build a case around the pandemic.

 All that said, we believe that it will normally be safer to wait until you can bring your final-year absences below 180 total days.

-And that brings us neatly to our final tip, tip number 6: you always have the option to wait.
+And that brings us neatly to our final tip, tip number 7: you always have the option to wait.
 Depending on the dates of your absences, it may be the case that, with every day that passes, you knock a day off your total absences.
 And with every day knocked off, your application gets that little bit safer and more likely to be successful.

 Here’s the summary table for final-year absences.